anfragment/zen/README.md

         Request history shows all requests blocked by Zen.
 Each request can be inspected to see which filter and rule blocked it.
       </td>
       <td>
         Zen comes with many pre-installed filters.
-You can also add your own by providing a URL to a host file or EasyList-style filter.
+You can also add your own by providing a URL to a hosts file or an EasyList-style filter.
       </td>
     </tr>
     <tr>